Updated: March 25, 2016 (A lot has changed since this post was first published, read on…)

 It’s an all-or-nothing funding platform: you set a goal to reach, corresponding to the amount of money you need to complete the project, and if it is reached then you get the money.
 Kickstarter applies a 5% fee and Amazon will apply credit card processing fees of about 3-5%.

 Kickstarter wants you to succeed and present the best project possible, so they’re giving you tips and guide lines on their Kickstarter school page.
-Advices range from defining correctly your project, coming up with great rewards or making your video pitch to advices on promoting your project.
+Advice ranges from correctly defining your project, coming up with great rewards or making your video pitch to advice on promoting your project.

 Projects on Kickstarter are not app-specific.
 That means that you might get more eyeballs, but also that your app idea might be lost in tons of other projects.

-Tips (from Raul Rea, The Walker App): The video is really important, post updates often, read the Kickstarter guidelines
+Tips: (from Raul Rea, The Walker App): The video is really important, post updates often, read the Kickstarter guidelines.
+You have to be in the US to start a campaign.

 - Our Interview with Raul, The Walker App